ocxtal/nd/test.md

 $ cat test/hello.txt | nd --cat 4 - test/world.txt
 000000000000 0010 | 48 65 6c 6c 6f 0a 00 00 77 6f 72 6c 64 0a 00 00 | Hello...world...
 $ ! (nd --cat "0 - 1" test/hello.txt test/world.txt 2>&1)
-error: Invalid value "0 - 1" for '--cat <N>': negative value is not allowed for this option ("0 - 1" gave -1).
+error: invalid value '0 - 1' for '--cat <N>': negative value is not allowed for this option ("0 - 1" gave -1).

-For more information try --help
+For more information, try '--help'.
 ```

 `--zip` as well.